remix-run/remix/docs/api/app.md

 title: Application Module APIs
 ---

-A lot of Remix API isn't imported from a package like `@remix-run/react` or `@remix-run/node`, but are instead conventions and exports from your application modules.
+A lot of Remix API isn't imported from `remix`, but are instead conventions and exports from your application modules.

 # remix.config.js